Raja CA: Support

 Raja is the 3rd most followed African clubs with over 8 million followers after Egyptian giants Zamalek and Al Ahly.
 It is as well the 2nd most followed African club on YouTube.
 Through its foundation created in 2013, Raja and its supporters carries out actions of general interest dedicated to children and young people to support them towards success, make them discover sport and its values and finally participate in the realization of their dreams by supporting d 'other associations.

-Raja's supporters are pro-active in politics and are mainly known for their songs “Fbladi Delmouni” that became a trend in many countries.
+Raja's ultra supporters are considered to be politically left-wing, and Raja supporters are known for their song "Fbladi Delmouni", that became a trend in many countries.
 Many of its songs are made to fight against political parties and trade unions that are not doing their job of guiding, structuring and educating.
 The masses that stadiums in Morocco have become places of choice for raising slogans and participating in chants with a political edge, while making it look like part of sporting fun and rivalry between fans.
 They show immensive support to the Palestinian cause raising their flag in many of the matches.

+Raja has a large support on social media.
+The club ranked third place in the top six most popular football clubs on social media from Africa on 12 October 2022: